British bronze sculpture founders and plaster figure makers, 1800-1980 - C

 Enrico Cantoni, Blenheim St, Chelsea, London 1889, 4 Blenheim St 1890, 38 Glebe Place, Chelsea 1891, 43 Glebe Place 1891-1893, 100 Church St, Chelsea 1893-1923.
 Plaster modeller, sculptors’ moulder and bronze founder.

-The plaster figure maker and sculptors’ moulder, Enrico Cantoni (c.1859-1923) was in England by 1881.
+The plaster figure maker and sculptors’ moulder, Enrico Cantoni (c.1859-1923), was in England by 1881.
 He married Florence Landi in 1888 in the Holborn district, possibly a relation of Daniel Landi (qv).
-Cantoni died in 1923, age 64, in the Chelsea district.
+Cantoni died in 1923, age 64, in the Chelsea district, leaving effects worth £1914.
 Documentation on Cantoni is scarce but he seems to have occupied an important role within his field.

-Works in sculpture: Cantoni worked extensively for the Department of Science and Art at the Victoria and Albert Museum, 1892-1912, producing numerous reproductive plaster casts and fictile ivories for museums across the British Isles and overseas, including Edinburgh, Dublin, Birmingham, Sheffield and many smaller institutions, as is documented in the Victoria and Albert Museum’s extensive ‘Enrico Cantoni nominal file’ (V&A Archive, MA/1/C338; see also Bilbey 2002 p.251, where his association with the museum is given as starting in 1882).
+Works in sculpture: Cantoni worked extensively for the Department of Science and Art at the South Kensington Museum, later the Victoria and Albert Museum, 1892-1912, producing numerous reproductive plaster casts and fictile ivories for museums across the British Isles and overseas, including Edinburgh, Dublin, Birmingham, Sheffield and many smaller institutions, as is documented in the Victoria and Albert Museum’s extensive ‘Enrico Cantoni nominal file’ (V&A Archive, MA/1/C338; see also Bilbey 2002 p.251, where his association with the museum is given as starting in 1882).
 By 1893, Cantoni was using his memorandum paper to describe himself as a 'Moulder for Sculptors.
 Also bronzing and colouring', subsequently in 1903 designating himself a ‘Bronze founder & moulder for sculptors’.
-The fullest range of services is given on his invoice paper, dated 21 June 1911, when he appears as ‘Moulder.
+The fullest range of his services is set out on his invoice paper, dated 21 June 1911, when he appears as ‘Moulder.
 Mouldings and Castings of all Descriptions for Sculptors.
 Plaster Casts supplied for Schools.
 Casting in Bronze by lost wax known as the Cera Perduta Process, and also Bronzing and Colouring’.
-Towards the end of his 20 year association with the museum, cantoni was described by a museum official as having been ‘almost on the footing of an agent of the Board for casting work because he is cheaper and better than other firms and can be trusted to handle the Museum objects’ (V&A Archive, MA/1/C338, M2992/13).
+Towards the end of his 20 year association with the museum, Cantoni was described by a museum official as having been ‘almost on the footing of an agent of the Board for casting work because he is cheaper and better than other firms and can be trusted to handle the Museum objects’ (V&A Archive, MA/1/C338, M2992/13).
+He supplied a plaster cast of a female figure for the School of Art at Edinburgh for £8.8s in 1898 (National Records of Scotland, NG1/37/2).

-Cantoni supplied the Victoria and Albert Museum with a posthumous bronze cast of Jules Dalou’s statuette, Rosalind, Countess of Carlyle, 1872, which he made in 1908, together with a tinted plaster cast (Victoria and Albert Museum, see Bilbey 2002 p.251 for the bronze).
-It used to be suggested that Cantoni was the only founder used by Dalou during his stay in England in the 1870s (Michael Le Marchant of the Bruton Gallery is so quoted in Ruth Butler and Suzanne G. Lindsay, European sculpture of the nineteenth century, National Gallery of Art, 2000, p.110).
+In 1908 Cantoni supplied the Victoria and Albert Museum with a posthumous bronze cast of Jules Dalou’s statuette, Rosalind, Countess of Carlyle, 1872, which he made together with a tinted plaster cast (Victoria and Albert Museum, see Bilbey 2002 p.251 for the bronze).
+It used to be suggested that Cantoni was the only founder used by Dalou during his stay in England in the 1870s (Michael Le Marchant of the Bruton Gallery is so quoted in Ruth Butler and Suzanne G. Lindsay, European Sculpture of the Nineteenth Century, National Gallery of Art, 2000, p.110).
 However, Cantoni was too young to play such a role and there is no evidence of his work as a bronze founder before 1900.
-It remains no more than a possibility that he subsequently produced some of the later casts of Dalou’s head of Alphonse Legros, which was modelled c.1876 (examples, National Portrait Gallery, National Museum of Wales, Fitzwilliam Museum, Cambridge, as noted in the discussion of the cast in the National Gallery of Art, Washington, in Ruth Butler and Suzanne G. Lindsay, European sculpture of the nineteenth century, 2000, p.110).
+It remains no more than a possibility that he subsequently produced some of the later casts of Dalou’s head of Alphonse Legros, which was modelled c.1876 (examples, National Portrait Gallery, National Museum of Wales, Fitzwilliam Museum, Cambridge, as noted in the discussion of the cast in the National Gallery of Art, Washington, in Butler and Lindsay, cited above, p.110).

 In bronze, Cantoni’s earliest known work is the bust, Sir Humphry Davy, in 1900 for the Royal Institution (see Frank A.J.L.
-James, ‘The Common Purposes of Life’: Science and society at the Royal Institution of Great Britain, 2002, p.77).
+James, ‘The Common Purposes of Life’: Science and Society at the Royal Institution of Great Britain, 2002, p.77).
 He cast Oliver Sheppard’s bronze bust, Henry Kirke White, for Nottingham in 1902 (Nottingham Castle Museum and Art Gallery), as well as 16 bronze surrounds to Sheppard’s design, to house commemorative plaques (John Turpin, Oliver Sheppard, 1865-1941: Symbolist Sculptor of the Irish Cultural Revival, 2000, pp.102-3; Stuart Burch, ‘The Holbrook Bequest for commemorative plaques: Tradition… in Victoria Nottingham’, Transactions of the Thoroton Society of Nottinghamshire, vol.105, 2002, p.159).
-Subsequently, he supplied Ivan Meštrović’s bronze bust, Sir Thomas Beecham, 1915 (Tate, see Ronald Alley, Catalogue of the Tate Gallery's collection of Modern Art, other than works by British artists, 1981, p.511).
+Cantoni may have produced two large posthumous casts for the Leicester Galleries of Frederic Leighton's Athlete wrestling with the Python, c.1908-10 (Silber 2012 p.136).
+Subsequently, he supplied Ivan Mestrovic’s bronze bust, Sir Thomas Beecham, 1915 (Tate, see Ronald Alley, Catalogue of the Tate Gallery's collection of Modern Art, other than works by British artists, 1981, p.511).

 For abbreviations, see Resources and bibliography.